dianee01/Customer-Database-CPSC210/README.md

 **Planned for Phase 2**
 - As a user, I want to be able to save my customer database to file
 - As a user, I want to be able to be able to load my customer database from file
-- As a user, I want to have loaded data available when I switch from viewing my customer to viewing sales

 **Planned: class and test cases developed, missing ui**
 - As a user, I want to be able to see the amount of sold items in total